 The best way to prevent infection is by eliminating high-risk behaviour, such as avoiding sharing needles for drug injections, stop visiting unhealthy tattooing places.
 Health-care providers and any person handling possible sources of HCV (such as blood samples, used syringes, scalpels, etc.) must take appropriate safety measures to prevent exposure to the virus.
 GP clinics and hospitals need to protect their own staff in providing occupational safety measures for contagious disease.

 What is the Treatment?

-There are new treatments available to cure hepatitis C. According to Hepatitis Australia, these treatments called direct acting antivirals (DAAs) are 90% effective with less side effects than the old treatments (less than 50% effective).
+There are new treatments available to cure hepatitis C. According to Hepatitis Australia, these treatments called direct-acting antivirals (DAAs) are 90% effective with fewer side effects than the old treatments (less than 50% effective).
 Eradicating this HCV infection greatly reduces your chances of developing liver damage, failure, liver cirrhosis or liver cancer.

 Anyone infected with HCV should consider talking to their clinician regarding further evaluation and treatment.
-Risky behaviour need to be reassessed, as they not only expose people to HCV, but many more communicable diseases including those that have no cure (HIV, hepatitis A).
+Risky behaviour needs to be reassessed, as they not only expose people to HCV but many more communicable diseases including those that have no cure (HIV, hepatitis A).

 Vaccination against hepatitis A virus and hepatitis B virus is recommended.
 Usually, a combination of different drugs is used to treat both acute and chronic hepatitis C infection.